Best restaurants in Denver

 What is it?
 A sleek Japanese experience—think innovative takes on small plates and a deep list of Japanese whiskeys— in trendy Lower Highland (LoHi).

 Why go?
 For the “omakase”—aka, chef’s choice.
 Park yourself at the intimate sushi bar and let the chef plate you up a feast.
 It’s worth it: He learned much of his omakase craft—and it is a beautiful, colorful, thoughtful craft—from his time under Denver’s sushi royalty at Sushi Den.

 What is it?
 This downtown steakhouse, courtesy of renowned restaurateur and chef-about-town Troy Guard, eschews the stilted dark-leather ambiance of its same-old counterparts in favor of an inviting light-and-glass vibe.

 Why go?
 With subtle modern twists on classic steakhouse fare, like chipotle-lime smashed potatoes and Wagyu bone marrow with oxtail marmalade, the menu is refreshing—but the steaks really are the star of the show.
 Splurge on the filet mignon flight for true decadence of the prime, Angus, and grass-fed variety.

 Why go?
-Date night.
-Get cozy at the unassuming Italian gem and clink your glasses over the just-right Spaghetti Cacao e Pepe or the spicy Pollo llo Diavolo, or go for the three-course pre-fixe menu for only $35.
+If you've got romance on the horizon, then this is the perfect spot for a date night.
+Clink your glasses over the just-right Spaghetti Cacio e Pepe or the spicy Pollo allo Diavolo, and finish off with some delicious gelato.
 Nice touch: All the pasta dishes come in small plate or entrée sizes.